juju/juju-gui-charm/HACKING.md

 To upgrade the dependencies, add a tarball to the `deps` directory, remove the old dependency if required, and update the `server-requirements.pip` file.
 At this point, running `make` should also update the virtualenv used for tests.

+## Builtin server bundle support ##

+The builtin server starts/schedule bundle deployment processes when it receives Deployer Import API requests.
+The user can then observe the deployment progress using the GUI.
+The builtin server also exposes the possibility to watch a bundle deployment progress: see `server/guiserver/bundles/__init__.py` for a detailed description of the API request/response process.

+Under the hood, the builtin server leverages the juju-deployer library in order to import a bundle.
+Since juju-deployer is not asynchronous, the actual deployment is executed in a separate process.

+### Debugging bundle support ###

+Sometimes, when an error occurs during bundle deployments, it is not obvious where to retrieve information about what is going on.
+The GUI builtin server exposes some bundle information in two places:

+- https://<juju-gui-url>/gui-server-info displays in JSON format the current status of all scheduled/started/completed bundle deployments;
+- /var/log/upstart/guiserver.log is the builtin server log file, which includes logs output from the juju-deployer library.

+Moreover, setting `builtin-server-logging=debug` gives more debugging information, e.g. it prints to the log the contents of the WebSocket messages sent by the client (usually the Juju GUI) and by the Juju API server.
+As mentioned, juju-deployer works on its own sandbox and uses its own API connections, and for this reason the WebSocket traffic it generates is not logged.

+Sometimes, while debugging, it is convenient to restart the builtin server (which also empties the bundle deployments queue).
+To do that, run the following in the Juju GUI machine:

+    service guiserver restart